StatStud/book-club/content/posts/power-versus-force.md

 - The disillusion of emptiness comes from failing to align one's life with the principles from which power originates.
 Power originates from meaning that is life sustaining, appealing to what uplifts, dignifies, and ennobles.
 - Force can bring satisfaction, but only power brings joy.
 Victory over others brings satisfaction, but victory over *ourselves* brings us joy.
 - All great teachers, from Jesus to Buddha, have said the same thing over and over again: give up weak attractors for strong ones.
+- There are no secretes.
+Nothing is hidden.
+Our spirits stand naked in time for all to see.
+Everyone's life, is accountable to the universe.

 # Foreword